At any given moment, thousands of companies around the world trade publicly.

 Trade Ideas only works with U.S. and Canadian stock exchanges.
 While the service does offer a free demo, most features require a premium account.
-And it isn’t cheap, either, with monthly plans starting at $118.
+Plans start at $83 per month.

 Another outstanding option, Stock Rover excels at U.S. and Canadian stock screening.

 The online software offers over 150 screening filters and makes it just as easy to screen ETFs as stocks and mutual funds.
 You can create complex equations, combining multiple filters with if-then logic to fine-tune your results.